 This expands the range of internet-enabled devices far beyond desktops, laptops, and mobile phones, and the applications of IoT are endless.
 Today, IoT is disrupting many industries: some examples of IoT systems are smart fridges, heart monitors, small weather stations.

-A Gartner study on IoT devices indicates that there will be more than 20 billion IoT devices by 2020, and as of today, there are about a billion PCs and two and a half billion smartphones on the internet.
+A Gartner study on IoT devices indicates that there will be more than 20 billion IoT devices in near future, and as of today, there are about a billion PCs and two and a half billion smartphones on the internet.
 IoT brings in order of magnitude change in numbers.
-This will lead to developing a new computing paradigm, due to the sheer amount of data such systems will produce.
+This will lead to developing a new computing paradigm, due to the amount of data such systems will produce.
 Data processing will be the most significant step.

 The Intersection of AI and IoT